dmarissas/world-layoffs-data-project/README.md

 This dataset provides insights into global layoffs from 2020 to early 2023, sourced from a public Kaggle dataset.
 The data captures company-specific layoff details across industries and countries, offering a comprehensive view of workforce reductions worldwide.

 Data Composition
-The dataset contains a single table with 1,995 records.
+The dataset contains a single table named layoffs with 1,995 records.
 Each record represents a layoff event with the following attributes:

 | **Column Name**          | **Description**                          | **Data Type** |
 |---------------------------|------------------------------------------|---------------|